canonical/saml-integrator-operator/docs/tutorial/getting-started.md

 # Getting started

 In this tutorial, we'll walk you through the process of deploying the SAML Integrator charm.
+We'll be deploying the charm on top of Kubenertes although a machine substrate could also be used.

 ## Requirements